Identity Theft Prevention & Resources

 What should I do if I think I might be a victim of identity theft?

-If you suspect someone has tried to use, or otherwise compromised, your personal identity information – your Social Security Number or a bank account number, for example – please consult the following helpful sources for information on what actions you need to take.
+If you accidentally provided your personal identity information to a scammer, or you suspect someone has tried to use, or otherwise compromised, your personal identity information – your Social Security Number or a bank account number, for example – please consult the following helpful sources for information on what actions you need to take.

 Federal Trade Commission (FTC):

 - Call or write the Consumer Response Center at the FTC:

 1-877-ID THEFT (877-438-4338)

 Consumer Response Center, FTC

 600 Pennsylvania Avenue, N.W.

 Washington, DC 20580.

 - Equifax, (800) 525-6285, http://www.equifax.com